ericruzanski/stackscripts/README.md

 Please note that before using any script, it's important to review and understand its functionality to ensure it meets your specific requirements.
 Always exercise caution when running scripts, especially in production environments.

-## Contributing

-Contributions to this repository are welcome!
-If you have a new script to add, an improvement to an existing script, or any other valuable contributions, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your modifications or add your new script.
-4. Commit your changes and push the branch to your forked repository.
-5. Open a pull request to submit your changes for review.

-Please ensure your contributions adhere to the repository's coding conventions and include documentation where appropriate.

 ## License